Pet Travel by Air

 - Be sure not to leave anything in the crate that your dog can rip to shreds, might get sick from, or choke on.

-- Don't give your dog sedatives unless you have to, and only then on the advice of your veterinarian.
+- Don't give your dog sedatives such as dramamine for dogs or cats unless you have to, and only then on the advice of your veterinarian.
 Sedatives make it difficult for your dog or cat to adjust to temperature changes and turbulence, and they may impede his breathing.
 We suggest an all natural pet calmer.

 - At the gate, if you can look out the window and watch baggage being boarded, watch for your pet.
 If you can't see them being loaded, wait until all the other passengers have boarded then ask the gate attendant to radio the baggage area to make sure your pet has been loaded.
 Refuse to board unless they confirm that your pet is on the plane.